FlareonTheProgrammer/quick-spotify-wrapper/README.md

 ## Recommendations API

-**AN IMPORTANT THING TO UNDERSTAND IS THAT BETWEEN SEED_ARTISTS, SEED_GENRES, AND SEED_TRACKS, YOU CAN ONLY HAVE A MAX OF 5 COMBINED!
-NOT 5 PER SEED!**
+[!] **AN IMPORTANT THING TO UNDERSTAND IS THAT BETWEEN SEED_ARTISTS, SEED_GENRES, AND SEED_TRACKS, YOU CAN ONLY HAVE A MAX OF 5 _COMBINED_, NOT 5 PER SEED!**

-Recommendations API can be a bit complex so here are some examples:
+The Recommendations API can be a bit complex, so here are some examples:

-Basic:
+Basic example:

 ```js
 (async () => {